jaar23/tui_widget/README.md

   - since illwill is running on text based buffer, it will be very difficult to connect the dot with line, so it's not implemented.

+  - still very buggy, render error when y-axis data is more than `py` size.

+  - currently, work best below chart with only 30 x 30 only. (maximum 60 x 60)

 ![chart](./chart_test.png)

 ### Usage